The success of the Festival stems from the hard work and hospitality offered by our corps of dedicated volunteers. We invite you to join the team!

 2017 Volunteer and Chairmen Opportunities!

-BUY, SWAP and SELL CHAIRMAN
+BUY, SWAP and SELL CHAIRMAN in Training

 We are looking for a Volunteer Chairman for the Buy, Swap and Sell location.
 This person helps recruit and choose vendors, assists with coordinating volunteers for set-up and clean up, and otherwise helps our “sportsmen’s bazaar” go off without a hitch!
 There will be minor duties year round until the Festival, where you will be needed at the least Thursday through Sunday.
 Email firstname.lastname@example.org if you are interested!